frankframework/frank-manual/docs/source/testing/ladybug/variables/variables.rst

    .. image:: compareWithVariableValueUpper.jpg

 #.
-Select the bottom "sutGet" (number 3 of the previous figure).
+Select the second "sutGet" (number 3 of the previous figure).
 You see the variable name to the bottom-left.

    .. image:: compareWithVariableValueLowerLeft.jpg